-‘DWTS’ Bonner Bolton And Sharna Burgess Ignite Dating Rumors With Flirty Date
+‘DWTS’: Bonner Bolton And Sharna Burgess Ignite Dating Rumors With Flirty Date

 A post shared by Sharna Burgess (@sharnaburgess) on

-Bolton decided on a casual look for the night and wore a flannel shirt, dark jeans equipped with a massive belt buckle, and the standard cowboy boots.
+Bolton decided on a casual look for the night and wore a flannel shirt, dark jeans equipped with a massive belt buckle, and cowboy boots.
 Burgess kept things a little more stylish with a dark dress and thigh-high boots.
 Both looked like they enjoyed their time together and even showed off some of their dancing skills.

 At one point, Bolton was photographed whispering something into Burgess’ ear while they danced around the bar.
 He was also seen with his arm wrapped around her shoulder.
 Later, Us Magazine reports that Burgess shared a photo of herself on Instagram examining a few cowboy boots hanging from the wall.